dangarmat/dangarmat.github.io/_posts/2018-05-14-Best-City-For-Data-Scientists-Using-hvest.md

 ## 5. Analysis of best city for Data Scientists

 That's how it looks.
 How can we combine cost of living and number of job postings?
 A good place to start is a scatterplot.
 The scatterplot above shows all 112 US cities.
-Cities with more than 50 Data Scientist job postings within 20 miles are labelled, ones with fewer are not.
+Cities with more than 50 Data Scientist job postings within 20 miles are labeled, ones with fewer are not.
 Colors by state are not the most useful, but do show relation between these cities - for example all the Bay Area brown ones between 200 and 300.

 If filtering to cities with more than 20 postings,